Aishwaryadesa/cloud/README.md

-# ShoppersNest eCommerce
+# ShoppersNest eCommerce Platform

-Welcome to ShoppersNest eCommerce!
-This is a full-fledged eCommerce platform offering seamless shopping experience for users.
+Welcome to ShoppersNest eCommerce Platform!
+This project is a comprehensive eCommerce platform designed to provide users with a seamless shopping experience.

 ## Features
 - User authentication and authorization